Danse Macabre (novel): Critical reception

 The critical reception of Danse Macabre has been mixed.

 Robert Folsom of the Kansas City Star wrote a critical review, stating:

-after 13 erotically charged books, boredom has reared its ugly head for the 14th novel in Laurell K. Hamilton's Anita Blake series, "Danse Macabre" (Berkley; $25.95), as eroticism becomes mere description...
-So the stage is set for intrigue.
-Yet the words and actions Hamilton has her characters say and do seem more of a writing exercise than elements of true portrayal.

 In contrast, a Denver Post review took a more positive view of the eroticism in Hamilton's work.
 Although the Post review noted that "[t]hose looking for mystery and mayhem on this Anita adventure are out of luck" and "it will be interesting to see how long Hamilton can sustain a large audience while avoiding the sort of solid plots that were characteristic of her earlier novels," the review was largely positive, writing that "the main attraction of the Anita Blake novels in the past five years has been their erotic novelty," and "[f]ew, if any, mainstream novels delve so deeply into pure, unadulterated erotica."